Like any cardio activity, walking is great for your heart health!

 For some, the word strength training defaults to the thought of bulky muscles.
 Due to our low levels of testosterone, it is difficult for women to develop bulky muscles.
 And at Moms Into Fitness, we don’t stack our workouts in a way that increases mass.
 SO now that we’ve gotten that out of our brains, it’s time to add strength training to your walking routine.

-Our Walking & Weights program includes 20 – 25 minute workouts utilizing Pilates and dumbbells.
+Our Weekly Schedule includes 20 – 25 minute workouts utilizing Pilates and dumbbells.